 The instructor will show the technique, and then the students will be given time to practice and drill at their own pace.
 The instructor moves around the class giving individual feedback.
 The practice style would be the most common teaching style for grappling that I have seen.

 C – Reciprocal Style

-D – Self Check Style
+D – Self-Check Style

 E – Inclusion Style

 With the production cluster of teaching styles, the instructor aims to get students to produce knowledge or techniques that are previously unknown to them.
 The discovery process remains an ideal way to teach concepts, principles, theories, strategies & game tactics.
 Students will need a base level of skill to use the styles effectively.
 But once a student knows the fundamentals, it would be possible that they could develop more rapidly and find the process more enjoyable using the discovery styles.
-The following summarises the six of these landmark styles from the spectrum of teaching styles.
+The following summarises the six landmark styles from the spectrum of teaching styles.

 F – Guided Discovery

 The instructor designs a series of questions and problems that lead the student towards discovering a specific predetermined concept or principle.
 Like climbing steps of a ladder, one question leads to the other in a logically sequenced manner.

 The instructor chooses a situation unfamiliar to the student, so they must discover the single predetermined response using their logic and reasoning ability.

 H – Divergent Discovery